YouTuber engineer unleashes new ‘glitter bombs’ on package thieves - NewsBreak

 Rober placed some of his packages near shared mailboxes and found that people more often left the parcels alone or took them in for their neighbors.

-“Either people are getting more honest, or perhaps, I don’t know, it’s the devastating power of glitter that’s encouraging more civil behavior,” Rober said in the video.Auto thefts rise across country
+“Either people are getting more honest, or perhaps, I don’t know, it’s the devastating power of glitter that’s encouraging more civil behavior,” Rober said in the video.Thefts Climb after California Reduces Criminal Penalties

 Jokes aside, three out of four Americans have fallen victim to package theft in their lifetime, according to a recent SafeWise survey.